Emillia-rosette/Emillia-rosette/README.md

 - Here on my GitHub profile, I share my research project on Traffic prediction where I aim to build a predictive data analysis model to support strategic decisions to help companies and transport managers optimise in real-time transport information such scheduling road works, passenger’s time and stops usage in London 📊

 - I am also completing the CS50's Introduction to Artificial Intelligence with Python course by HarvardX and my projects to date can also be found in [my website portfolio](http://emillianlandu.com/).
-I also write on Medium 📝 and share my articles and ideas in Towards Data Science and [Research gate](https://www.researchgate.net/profile/Emillia-Rosette-Nlandu-Nzinga/projects)
+I also write on Medium 📝 and share my articles can be found in [Research gate](https://www.researchgate.net/profile/Emillia-Rosette-Nlandu-Nzinga/projects)

 <!--
 **Emillia-rosette/Emillia-rosette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.